Commitment to the Austrian Code of Corporate Governance

 The standards of the ACCG are subdivided into three groups: The first category (Legal Requirements) is based exclusively on mandatory legal provisions and has to be applied by all listed Austrian companies and is also fulfilled to the letter by Burgenland Holding Aktiengesellschaft.
 Non-compliance with C-Rules (Comply-or-Explain) is possible, but has to be justified publicly.
 Burgenland Holding Aktiengesellschaft is posting such declarations in this report as well as on its homepage.
 R-Rules, by contrast, are of purely recommendatory character and deviations do not require any explanation.

 As there is no obligation to prepare consolidated group accounts, IFRS are not applicable.
 Reporting is effected pursuant to applicable Austrian Financial Reporting requirements; Rules 65, 66, 69 and 70 of the ACCG are not applied.

-The Executive and Supervisory Boards of Burgenland Holding Aktiengesellschaft declare, notwithstanding the deviations and explanations listed below, full and complete compliance with the C-Rules of the ACCG; there are also only isolated deviations from R-Rules.
+The Executive Board and the Supervisory Board of Burgenland Holding Aktiengesellschaft declare, subject to the deviations listed below, together with their reasons, that they fully observe and comply with the C-rules of the ACCG; even with R-Rules, there are only isolated deviations.